kahagon/phpmake_serialport/README.md

 Gorilla-[version of Gorilla]-[version of PHP]-[ts or nts]-[architecture].zip

 DLL features (PHP version, TS or NTS and architecture) must be matched php.exe's.
 TS means Thread Safe, and NTS means Non Thread Safe.
 Architecture may be x86 or x64.

-For example, Gorilla-0.5.0-5.5-ts-x86.zip includes DLL for thread safe PHP-5.5 which is 32bit.
+For example, Gorilla-0.5.0-5.5-ts-x86.zip includes DLL for php.exe which is,

+ * version 5.5.x
+ * thread safe
+ * 32bit(x86)

 ### Install DLL